ghb24/NECI_STABLE/docs/neci/input/calc.rst

    amplitudes to form doubles.
 This is an O((# singles)^2) per cycle and can become very slow for large systems.
       If this is not set, then we sample the projected energy from every cluster we generate.

+**CCMCSHAREDEXCITORS**

+      For CCMC if this is set then share the excitor list among all processors on a node.
+This will only currently work for jobs on a single node.

 **SPAWNPROP**
    For Amplitude CCMC use NSPAWNINGS as a total number of spawnings, and distribute them according to the Amplitudes of clusters.